This article was updated on June 29, 2018.

 What kind of benefits are businesses enjoying in the cloud?
 As noted by CIOReview, benefits for data-intensive organizations include the ability to shore up application security using multiple, redundant sites along with the ability to "spin up" apps and services more quickly.
 For finance leaders, however, perhaps the biggest benefit of cloud computing is the potential to link multiple, disparate services across a single platform.
 For example, hybrid cloud resources might serve as the backbone of interconnected finance, payroll and HCM systems, allowing all three to share data and eliminating the silo effect that happens when information cannot be easily transitioned between discrete computing services.

 Pennies in the Cloud?

 Of course, responsible use of cloud technology means more than simply streamlining business processes — it must also drive cost-effective change.
-According to CIO, the right cloud solution can provide significant savings up front.
-Implementing cloud communication services saved one firm almost $1 million owing to reduced operational costs and increased efficiency.
-However, CIO Review points out that total cost of ownership (TCO) is often lower in the cloud since your organization isn't on the hook to purchase, maintain or replace physical servers.
+The right cloud solution can potentially provide significant savings up front.
+CIO Review points out that total cost of ownership (TCO) is often lower in the cloud since your organization isn't on the hook to purchase, maintain or replace physical servers.
 Even software is outsourced.
 Combined with redundant and reliable outsourcing, this offers significant cost savings for businesses of any size.